Email Notifications

 Email Truncation and Attachments

 PagerDuty removes attachments from email notifications and incident logs.
-To view the original attachment, please refer to the system that sent the original attachment.
+To view the original attachment, refer to the system that sent the original attachment.

 Email Digests